aaronparker/aaronparker.github.io/_drafts/latest-receiver-version-powershell5918-revision-v1-Get-latest-Citrix-Receiver-version-with-PowerShell.md

 <pre class="prettyprint lang-powershell" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">. .\Get-CitrixReceiverVersions.ps1
 Get-CitrixReceiverVersions</pre>

 The script returns specific platforms with the -Platform parameter.
-This only accepts valid values, such as &#8216;Windows', &#8216;Mac' and &#8216;Linux' and the script will validate those values and supports tab completion.
+This only accepts valid values, such as 'Windows', 'Mac' and 'Linux' and the script will validate those values and supports tab completion.

 <pre class="prettyprint lang-powershell" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="">Get-CitrixReceiverVersions -Platform Mac, Linux</pre>